johnny-bowman/shopify_technical_challenge/README.md

 # README

 This is an inventory tracking application built with a logistics company in mind.
-It incorporates Items and Warehouses with CRUD functionality, ability to add items to warehouse inventory, and a search bar for items and warehouses.
+It incorporates Items and Warehouses with CRUD functionality, the ability to add items to warehouse inventory, and a search bar for items and warehouses.

 Here's a look at the schema: